unok/DatabaseChangesFinder/README.md

 DatabaseChangesFinder is an application that measures changes from a specific point in time based on statistical information of a database and obtains differential data.
 The information is predictive from statistics and table column naming conventions.
 Please use it as a reference value.

+**It is specific to PostgreSQL statistics and is not available for other databases.**

 ## Setup

 ### environment variable